razh/capstone/README.md

     git commit -m 'Commit comment.'

-Sending all our commits to the GitHub server.
+Sending all of our commits to the GitHub server.

     git push origin featureName